heboai/hebo-docs/README.md

 ### Deployment

-The project is deployed using SST.dev with AWS and Cloudflare DNS.
+The project is deployed using SST.dev with AWS.
 The deployment is configured in `sst.config.ts`.

 #### Manual Deployment